 This will melt the adhesive and with a bit of elbow grease you will roll that adhesive into little patches and can easily pick them off.
 This is always easy to use on a cotton ball.
 It does evaporate quickly so you may find you need to keep reapplying.

 This can be purchased in a drug store.
 In the UK surgical spirit can be used.
 It may also be called isopropyl alcohol.

-Nail polish Remover to Melt Glue
+Nail Polish Remover to Melt Glue

-If there are women in your house, you have a bottle of nail polish remover somewhere.
+If there are women in your house, it's likely you have a bottle of nail polish remover somewhere.
 This is so strong it is used to remove artificial nails.
 It literally melts them, and it can do the same for your sticky troublesome labels as well.